15. Frontend: The Altar

 Requirements

-- Server-Side Sovereignty: Mandatory logic unification; all validation, state management, and routing must reside on the server to prevent architectural bifurcation.
+- Server-Side Verification: Mandatory logic unification; all validation, state management, and routing must reside on the server to prevent architectural bifurcation.

 - Hypermedia-Driven Scrying: Adoption of the HATEOAS pattern, where the server returns HTML fragments representing distilled outcomes rather than raw data.